Historic Preservation Matching Grant

 Grant Requirements & Details

-The 1772 Foundation announced that funding in the form of 1:1 matching grants of up to $10,000 would be made available for the following historic preservation projects: exterior painting, finishes and surface restoration, fire detection/lightning protection/security systems, repairs to/restoration of porches, roofs and windows, repairs to foundations and sills, and chimney and masonry repointing.
+The 1772 Foundation, in partnership with Preservation Massachusetts, is providing 1:1 matching grants of up to $10,000 for the following historic preservation projects: exterior painting, finishes and surface restoration, fire detection/lightning protection/security systems, repairs to/restoration of porches, roofs and windows, repairs to foundations and sills, and chimney and masonry repointing.
 Projects must be exterior work only.

 To demonstrate the sustainability of historic sites, applicants may be required to submit a cyclical maintenance plan, condition assessment, restoration plan or stewardship plan that has been prepared or updated within the last five years.
 If an appropriate plan does not exist, the Foundation will consider providing support for development of a plan on a case-by-case basis.

 We are extremely pleased to announce that funding for a 2021 grant has been provided by the 1772 Foundation!
 Please click here for the formal announcement and see below for important information and dates for this grant cycle.